iblake/clickops-oci-adb-orchestrator/README.md

 # Terraform OCI Autonomous Database Module for LZ orchestrator

-This module provisions one or more **Autonomous Databases (ADB)** in **Oracle Cloud Infrastructure (OCI)**, designed for seamless integration with the **OCI Landing Zone Orchestrator**.
-It supports flexible configuration, dependency resolution, and advanced networking and security options.
+This module provisions one or more Autonomous Databases (ADB) in Oracle Cloud Infrastructure (OCI), and is intended to integrate with a [Forked version of LZ Orchestrator](https://github.com/iblake/clickops-terraform-oci-modules-orchestrator).

 ---